waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Mark ALL NPCs:** To prevent pathfinding errors, I must place a map marker for every single NPC I encounter, not just defeated trainers or special characters.
 This is crucial for remembering off-screen obstacles.

 ### Tool & Agent Ideas
-- **Navigation Analyst Tool:** A tool that parses map XML when `path_finder` fails.
-It would analyze the start and end points to identify potential blockers like one-way ledges, impassable tile types, or permanent obstacles from map markers, and then suggest reasons for the path failure.

 - **Training Spot Suggester (Agent):** An agent that takes my party's levels and types and suggests the best route/area to grind based on known wild Pokémon encounters and trainer data.